Emily Dickinson Lexicon

 - Divine; supreme; elect; provident; God-given.

 finger (-s, -'s), n.
-[OE] (webplay: bones, breadth, extreme, God, hand, handle, hold, keyed, lightly, measure, music, part, power, skill, small, take, thievishly, touch).
+[OE.] (webplay: bones, breadth, extreme, God, hand, handle, hold, keyed, lightly, measure, music, part, power, skill, small, take, thievishly, touch).

-- Digit; human physical anatomy; terminal extension of the hand; one of five; [fig.] part of anatomy used in the personification of mythological characters; (see Exodus 8:19).
+- Extension; protraction of an inanimate object; lengthening of a body of elements; [fig.] part of anatomy used in the personification of mythological characters; (see Exodus 8:19).

 - Handiwork ability; capacity for manual labor; [synecdoche] the whole person.